pschaeflein/vscode-spsd-schema/README.md

-# SharePoint Site Design JSON Schema extension
+# SPFx Schema extension

-Add snippets to the JSON schema for SharePoint site script actions.
+Add snippets to the JSON schema for SharePoint site script actions and `gulp serve` configurations.

 ## Features

+### SharePoint Site Design

 This extension will download the current JSON schema for SharePoint Site Design script actions and process the file to:
 - correct errors in schema